-Fans enjoy historic viewpoint of Chiefs championship parade
+‘Powerful’: Fans enjoy historic viewpoint of Chiefs championship parade at WWI Memorial

 "I think it's amazing we have a great quarterback, and he's grown off of Alex Smith, of of his first year and grown off of him and used his knowledge to be the Patrick Mahomes we know now," Todd said.

-From above the memorial the Chiefs Kingdom made sure everyone knows they are the champions of the world.
+From above the memorial, the Chiefs Kingdom made sure everyone knows they are the champions of the world.

 While many enjoyed the presentation from the lawn, those FOX4 spoke with on the overlook said it is an experience they will definitely remember for the rest of their lives.